Aditya-Techsphere/ARIMA-Prediction/README.md

 **## How to Use
 [1] Clone or Download: Clone the repository or download the Python script (algorithmic_trading_arima.py).

 [2] Prepare Dataset: Place your historical stock price dataset in CSV format and specify the file path in the script.

-[3]--python--
+--python--
 file_path = '/path/to/your/stock_data.csv'

-Run the Script: Execute the script using the command:
+[3]Run the Script: Execute the script using the command:

-[4]--bash--
+--bash--
 python ARIMA.py

 Explore Results: View the printed stock data, including SMA, trading signals, ARIMA predictions, and Buy/Sell signals.**

 ## Strategy Steps